Citizen Initiative Process

 When is the Initiative Petition Issued?

-At the end of the 7-day publication period, Elections Alberta will:
+At the end of the 7-day notice publication period, Elections Alberta will:

 - Issue the citizen initiative petition.